Evaluating Reliability Asymmetries in Chinese Factual Search and AI Answers: Related Work

-Prior work has examined how search queries capture users’ information needs and has introduced a range of topical taxonomies.
+Prior work has examined how search queries capture users' information needs and has introduced a range of topical taxonomies.
 Foundational analyses of Google search logs identify broad query categories such as health, entertainment, commerce, and navigation~\cite{chuang2003enriching}.
 More recent studies extend this line of work by analyzing domain-specific behaviors and the reliability of health-related search interactions~\cite{bach2020studying,rohatgi2021were,sun2024trusting,hashavit2024impact,bachl2024search}.
 In the Chinese context, related research proposes comparable taxonomies: Ye et al.\ examine Sogou search behavior during the COVID-19 pandemic~\cite{ye2020investigating}, and the T2Ranking dataset provides structured domain labels across education, healthcare, IT, and finance~\cite{xie2023t2ranking}.
-We adopt and refine the T2Ranking taxonomy in our study to better represent the topical distribution of real Chinese search queries.